Let them make me a sanctuary, that I may dwell in their midst.

 Michael Morales explains that the primary theme and theology of the Pentateuch as a whole is YHWH’s opening a way for humanity to dwell in the divine Presence.[1]
 He writes elsewhere, The divine desire to dwell with humanity [is] the goal of both creation and redemption.[2]

 Humanity, separated from God, had abandoned their purpose.
-For the abundant life is found only by dwelling in His presence.
+For the abundant life is found only dwelling in His presence.

 The beauty and brilliance of God’s plan was in its community involvement.
 God prepared a people . . . to prepare others . . . to prepare a place.
 He first prepared people—with skills, resources, materials and, most especially, His Spirit.
 Then, He used them to prepare others.
-Together they would use what He gifted to prepare a dwelling place among them.
+Together they used what He gifted to prepare a dwelling place among them.

 It took seven years to complete the first temple, by the labor of over 30,000 people.
 It stood from 960-586 BC.
 Zerubbabel rebuilt the temple in 515 BC.
 It was again reconstructed by Herod.
 That dwelling stood from 20 BC to 70 AD.
 But God’s manifest presence seemed to have vacated the premises.